peerigon/batch-replace/README.md

 Compatibility
 ------------

-It is worth noting that the current api is not designed for ES3-environments (like < IE9 and Android 2.x) due usage of reserved words like `with` and `in`.
+It is worth noting that the current api is not designed for ES3-environments (IE8 and Android 2.x) due usage of reserved keywords like `with` and `in`.
 If you need to support these environments and you don't want to use bracket notation (e.g. `["in"]`), you can also use the "ugly api":

-### replace(str: String, replacementModules: Array): String
+### replace(str: String, modules: Array): String

-Applies the `replacementModules` on the given string and returns the result.
+Applies all `modules` on the given string and returns the result.
 Example:

 ```javascript
 replace("abcd", [